College of Liberal Arts and Sciences

 Transfer Credit for Continuing Students

-Continuing students who want to take course work for credit at another institution, either concurrent with UIC enrollment or during the summer term, must obtain prior approval from their LAS assigned advisor and, where appropriate, the relevant department to ensure the transferability of course work.
+Continuing students who want to take coursework for credit at another institution, either concurrent with UIC enrollment or during the summer term, must obtain prior approval from their LAS assigned advisor and, where appropriate, the relevant department to ensure the transferability of coursework.
 Students are obligated to report all work from other institutions.
 60 hours at a four-year school are required for graduation (see 60-hour Requirement).
-Additionally, students must complete the enrollment residency requirement to graduate (see Enrollment Residency Requirement).
+Additionally, students must complete the enrollment residence requirement to graduate (see Enrollment Residence Requirement).

 Secondary Education Program Requirements